AdobeDocs/commerce-learn.en/help/pwa/introduction/2-pwa-studio-tools.md

 ---
 title: Unit 2 - PWA Studio for developers
 description: Introduction to PWA Studio, ease of use for PWA Studio tools
-feature: Video Pages
-topics: documents
+topic: Development
 kt: 5645
-doc-type: feature-video
+doc-type: video
 activity: use
 ---

 # Unit 2 - PWA Studio for developers

+In this unit:

+- Introduction to PWA Studio
+- PWA tools

 ## Who is this video for?

-* Frontend developers
+- Frontend developers
-* Project managers
+- Project managers

 ## Video content